-13 As for foreign bonds, the Bank marks to market weekly in principle.
+&lt;sup>15 As for foreign bonds, the Bank marks to market weekly in principle.

-FMI should establish stable and conservative haircuts that are calibrated to include periods of stressed market conditions, to the extent practicable and prudent.
+Key Consideration 3: In order to reduce the need for procyclical adjustments, an FMI should establish stable and conservative haircuts that are calibrated to include periods of stressed market conditions, to the extent practicable and prudent.

-As described under Key Consideration 2, the Bank establishes stable and conservative haircuts for collateral that are accepted to provide intraday overdrafts.
+As described under Key Consideration 2, the Bank establishes stable and conservative haircuts for collateral that is accepted to provide intraday overdrafts.